 Loop's Group Health Insurance

-A partner like Loop ensures that your employees get all-around protection through both group health insurance and health benefits
+A partner like Loop ensures that your employees get comprehensive protection through both group health insurance and health benefits—while helping you stay compliant with the new Labour Code requirements.

-Some features that make life easier and healthier are:
+Some features that make life easier and healthier:

 4. Anti-Harassment, Anti-Bullying, and Non-Discrimination Policy